 JMS destinations are also typically looked up via JNDI.
 As with connection factories, destinations can be configured using special properties in the JNDI context environment.
-The property name should follow the pattern: queue.sjndibindings or topic.sjndi-bindings .
+The property name should follow the pattern: queue.<jndi-binding> or topic.<jndi-binding>.
 The property value should be the name of the queue hosted by the Apache ActiveMQ Artemis server.
 For example, if the server had a JMS queue configured like so:

 '''

-<address name="OrderQueue">

 <queue name="OrderQueue"/>

-</address>

 '''